NETWORK MANAGEMENT DISCLOSURE

 Bandwidth usage is measured 24 hours a day throughout the month by a third party service Open Vault, http://www.openvault.com.
 Customers are encouraged to sign up for a My Blue Ridge username and password, where they will be able to monitor their monthly Internet usage and increase data usage cap.
 Customers can track their bandwidth usage at www.brctv.com/login.

 Congestion and Network Management Practices: The bandwidth and network resources used by BRC to deliver its broadband Internet access service are limited and shared among users.
-While BRC strive to provide sufficient bandwidth to meet the foreseeable needs of its customers, the network may be negatively affected by the rapidly increasing demands of users whose actions strain the ability of the network to meet that demand.
+While BRC strives to provide sufficient bandwidth to meet the foreseeable needs of its customers, the network may be negatively affected by the rapidly increasing demands of users whose actions strain the ability of the network to meet that demand.
 Conscious of this, the FCC allows broadband Internet access service providers such as BRC to engage in "reasonable network management practices" to respond to situations such as network congestion or excessive use that can unreasonably burden the network and cause service degradation, including security attacks.
 BRC’s use of certain network management tools and techniques may affect users’ Internet performance, such as download and upload times or response times while surfing the Internet or playing games, but such effects typically will be noticeable only for a brief period of time, if at all.

 BRC’s network management tools and techniques do not target or block specific content, applications or services, and instead focus in a content-neutral manner on bandwidth usage in real time, with the goal of providing reasonable and equitable access to the network for all similarly situated customers.
 To the extent that the use of network management practices may affect the performance or other characteristics of Internet service, they are designed to affect all similarly situated customers equally.
 BRC’s network management tools and techniques instead focus on identifying, anticipating and avoiding network congestion by monitoring network usage patterns and adjusting or expanding network parameters to resolve any resulting congestion issues.